LancerLab/croqtile/Documents/getting_started_with_choreo.md

 Choreo is an Embedded Domain Specific Language (eDSL) designed for streamlining the manipulation of data transmission within accelerator hardware.
 It aims to simplify the daily tasks of engineers responsible for crafting high-performance kernels.
 This includes navigating the complexities of data transmission, such as tiling strategies, which is subjected to the hardware capabilities.
 By leveraging Choreo, the programming process becomes more accessible, allowing engineers to optimize these critical processes with greater ease and efficiency.

 ## Embedding Choreo within C++
 Choreo is the DSL code embedded within C++.
 The Choreo compiler performs the source-to-source translation of the Choreo function to be C++ code.
-And with the inclusion of "choreo.h", the translated code can work properly with other C++ code.
+It implicitly includes "choreo.h", which bridges the translated code to work properly with other C++ code.
 The below code snippet showcases an example.

 ```
-#include <choreo.h>   // Necessary for C++ code interaction
 // some C++ code

 __co__ void choreo_function() {
   // choreo code
 }

 // another C++ code
 void foo() {
   choreo_function();
 }

 ```
 Note, a Choreo function is prefixed with the "\__co\__" keyword.
 All code in the function scope is translated by the Choreo compiler.
 Other C++ code calls the Choreo function by its name as declared.

 In addition, certain Choreo-specific types are introduced to ensure consistency between Choreo function arguments and their respective callers.
 Considering that there are some important programming elements missing, we will defer the introduction of such details until the data types are explained.

 ## Variables and Types
-Choreo introduces 3 type categories: integer-type, spanned-type, and integer-tuple-type (ituple-type).
+Choreo introduces four fundamental type categories: scalar-type, spanned-type, integer-tuple-type (ituple-type) and bounded-type.
 These types serve for different purposes.

 - **Scalar Type**.
 It is designed to fullfil the requirement of program control.
 It consist of *Integer Type* and *Boolean Type*.
 - **Spanned Type**.
 It represents the data type (normally the tensor) for computation.
 Apart from referencing the raw data, a *spanned type* also associates data with a shape representing by multi-dimensional ranges.
 The 'multi-dimensional ranges' is named 'mdspan'.
 It is useful for tiling, etc, which is introduced soon.
 - **Integer Tuple (I-Tuple) Type**.
 It represents a group of integer values.
-A common usage of *i-tuple* is to index multi-dimensional data.
+A common usage of *i-tuple* is to introduce the bound of multi-dimensional data.
 - **Bounded (Integer/ITuple) Type**.
 This is the special type that is used to simplify data (sub-zone) reference.
+And it works with loop construct to iterately process data.

 Among the four type categories, *scalar* and *ituple* could be well accepted consider it maps to elements of existing general purpose programming languages.
 However, the *spanned type*, and *bounded type* are specific to the domain.
 The following sections will show the detail.